Contributors

 Santana Shorty

-Santana Shorty (opens in a new tab) earned her BA from Stanford University and her MFA from the Institute of American Indian Arts.
-Her work focuses on New Mexican landscape and culture.
+Santana Shorty is a writer and poet from northern New Mexico.
+She received her BA from Stanford University and MFA in Creative Writing from the Institute of American Indian Arts.
+Her writing has been published in New Mexico Magazine, El Palacio magazine, and in the anthology Water Bodies: Love Letters to the Most Abundant Substance on Earth from Torrey House Press.
 Currently, she is working on her first novel.
-She is a member of the Navajo Nation and lives in Santa Fe, New Mexico.
+She is a member of the Navajo Nation and lives in Santa Fe.

 Sun Series